SerkanSipahi/dQuery/README.md

 ## What's not Supported?
  * Older Browsers (wontfix)
  * Element Creation (wontfix)
- * Methods such as click and submit, use on instead
  * Ajax (see [bug #3][3])

 ## What's the gain of this?